-We refinanced the 2017 Senior Credit Facilities in 2018, and on May 24, 2019, we entered into a new credit agreement (the "3.50% Senior Note") with KEB Hana Bank and National Fisheries Cooperative Association, as lenders, in the aggregate principal amount of KRW80 billion (US\$67.48 million), with a one-year term.
-The first withdrawal was made on May 27, 2019.
-The proceeds of the 3.50% Senior Note were used to provide funds to us for the repayment of the then outstanding balance on the refinanced 2017 Senior Credit Facilities.
-The 3.50% Senior Note provides for a fixed interest rate of 3.50% per annum, payable quarterly, commencing August 2019.
-A quarterly principal repayment of KRW20 billion (US\$16.87 million) is also required.
+On May 24, 2019, we entered into a credit agreement with KEB Hana Bank and National Fisheries Cooperative Association, as lenders, in the aggregate principal amount of KRW80 billion (US\$63.5 million), with a one-year term and a fixed interest rate of 3.50% per annum, payable quarterly, commencing August 2019.
+A quarterly principal repayment of KRW20 billion (US\$15.9 million) was also required.
 On April 23, 2020, the 3.50% Senior Note was repaid in full.

-In addition, DoubleU Games has extended three loans to us on May 25, 2018, August 27, 2018 and November 26, 2018 (collectively, the "4.6% Senior Notes"), and the aggregate outstanding principal amount as of December 31, 2021 was KRW50 billion US\$42.2 million.
-Each note matures on May 27, 2024, subject to the right of prepayment in whole or in part without a prepayment penalty, following repayment of all outstanding amounts under the 3.50% Senior Note and conversion or redemption of all of the Bonds described below and under "Item 7B.
-Related party transactions -Joint investment agreement-Equity-linked securities."
+In addition, DoubleU Games has extended three loans to us on May 25, 2018, August 27, 2018 and November 26, 2018 (collectively, the "4.6% Senior Notes"), and the aggregate outstanding principal amount as of December 31, 2022 was KRW50 billion (US\$39.7 million).
+Each note matures on May 27, 2024, subject to the right of prepayment in whole or in part without a prepayment penalty, following repayment of all outstanding amounts under the 3.50% Senior Note and conversion or redemption of all of the bonds and associated warrant described under "-Equity-linked securities" below and under "Item 7B.
+Related Party Transactions-Joint investment agreement."
 Each note has a fixed rate of interest at 4.6% per annum and accrues quarterly, commencing May 2019, and is not payable until maturity.
 The notes have a default interest rate of an additional 5.0% per annum.